Scrapey-Doo/Reddit-Scraper/README.md

 This program will collect data from an online webpage and store it in a database.
 Users will be able to sign-up, login, and access their own stored data.

 Application functionality:
-1. User needs to be able to sign in /create an account - > if the application can directly sign into reddit/twitter
+1. User needs to be able to sign in /create an account to use this client application
-2. User needs to be able to input what they want to scrape for: input a key term, key terms, time frame, POST and/or COMMENTS.
+2. User needs to be able to input what they want to scrape for: Twitter or Reddit, as well as what to scrape for(Reddit subreddit, Twitter User's posts(?), into the client and the client will send that information to the server
-3. The application will take user information, key term, time frame and "scrape" the data.
+3. The server will take the search term and type and "scrape" the data.
-4. Application will take each Post/comment and create an object based off of it.
+4. Server will take each Post/comment and create an object based off of it.
-5. Application will send created object to a database/server
+5. Server will save post object into a data structure (linked list)
-6. GUI should display the objects stored in the database.
-7. Users should be able to search/sort/delete the contents in the database
+6. Server will serialize the data structure into a file and send it back to the client
+7. Client will take the serialized data and deserialize it.
-8. Users should be able to click on the post/comment (object will have a link) in the object to access the post from the source.
+8. Users should be able access the data structure and search through it and display information

 ## Project Parts
-### Front-End:
+### Client:
-Database side of things.
-Stores Users.
-Accepts input from GUI(login, search terms, etc) User signs in to reddit/twitter here.
+On boot:
+Asks user to log in/sign up
+sends user credentials to verify/add waits for server to respond with valid/invalid credentials.
+Once valid:
-Displays database.
-Allows user to
+Asks user what site to scrape (reddit/twitter)
-Takes scrapper output and stores in a database

-### Back-End
-Scrapper side of things
-Accepts data from Front-End
-Connects to reddit/twitter
-Searches through posts/comments
-Takes post/comment data, parse, and store into an object.
-Sends found object into a database
+Asks what to scrape for(reddit - Subreddits, twitter - certain users posts) waits for erver to respond with data
+Asks user what they want to do with data (search posts, list all posts)

-### GUI
+### Server
-Integrate with front end
-Displays to users login/signup screen - need to login to Reddit/Twitter account.
-Once logged in, user can choose between searching, or looking at previous search results For searching, ask for key-term/key-terms, POST and/or COMMENTS, time frame (for starters, do one day)
+Listens for connection
+Once a connection is made, create new thread

+On thread,
+verify user information or logs them in waits for user to send what they want to scrape for run scraping method serialize found data sends back to user
+Disconnects from user

 ## Project Milestones